josmar-crwdstffng/angular/aio/content/guide/testing-attribute-directives.md

 Finding and testing all components that use the directive is tedious, brittle, and almost as unlikely to afford full coverage.

 *Class-only tests* might be helpful, but attribute directives like this one tend to manipulate the DOM.
-Isolated unit tests don't touch the DOM and, therefore, do not inspire confidence in the directive's efficacy.
+Isolated unit tests do not touch the DOM and, therefore, do not inspire confidence in the directive's efficacy.

 A better solution is to create an artificial test component that demonstrates all ways to apply the directive.